etgramli/BattleBrosBackend/README.md

 | Broker URL          | /topic |

 #### User-Topics
+All of the following urls must be subscribed in the client with a preceding "/user".

 | Purpose      | URL                     |
 |--------------|-------------------------|
 | /topic/hand  | The player's hand cards |